xpyx/xpyx/README.md

-# Hi there 👋 I'm Ville from Finland

 ## I´m a Software Engineering student @ Metropolia University of Applied Sciences
 - Degree Program in Information and Communication Technology, majoring in Mobile Solutions, final year